brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

-Short closures are a way of writing shorter functions in PHP.
+Short closures, also called arrow functions, are a way of writing shorter functions in PHP.
 This notation is useful when passing closures to functions like `array_map` or `array_filter`.

 {{ ad:carbon }}